nextgis/docs_ngweb/source/layers.rst

 #.
 From a dropdown list select a database connection (creation of a connection is described above).
 #.
 Enter a schema of a database where layer data is stored.
    Single database can store multiple schemas.
 Each schema contains tables and views.
 If there is only one schema its called public.
 For more information see :program:`PostgreSQL DBMS` manual.
 #.
 Enter Table name (PostGIS layer).
    You need to know names of tables and columns in your database.
    Display of tables and views is not a feature of NextGIS Web.
 To view them you can use: `NextGIS Manager` or :program:`PgAdmin` software.
 #.
 Enter ID column.
    Ususally when data is loaded to PostGIS using :program: NextGIS Manager software an ogc_fid column is created.
 If data was loaded in another way the name of column may be different.
    An ID column should follow rules for data type: the value type should be a number (**numeric**) and it should be a primary key.
 #.
-Enter geometry column name (if data was loaded to PostGIS using  :program:`NextGIS Manager` software usually a geometry column called wkb_geometry is created.
+Enter geometry column name (if data was loaded to PostGIS using
+   :program:`NextGIS Manager` software usually a geometry column called wkb_geometry is created.
 If data is loaded in another way the name of column may be different).
 #.
-Parameters :guilabel:`Geometry type`, :guilabel:`Coordinate system` и :guilabel:`Attribute definitions` are not required so you can use default values.
+Parameters :guilabel:`Geometry type`, :guilabel:`Coordinate system` and
+   :guilabel:`Attribute definitions` are not required so you can use default values.

 NextGIS Web software supports adding of tables with point, line and polygon geometries stored in a single geometry column.